comit/sonoff-bridge/Sonoff-RF-Bridge-433.md

 During normal operation the serial interface is used at 19200 baud to communicate with the RF microcontroller.
 It is therefore wise to disable serial logging (``seriallog 0``).

 The bridge is able to learn up to 16 different remote control commands of fixed code 433 MHz frequency as provided by PT2260, PT2262, PT2264 and EV1527 Transmitters.
-It does not recognize the Klik Aan Klik Uit (KaKu) remote control signals.
+It does not recognize Klik Aan Klik Uit (KaKu) remote control signals.

+Tasmota provides default remote control commands to all 16 keys so you can start using the bridge with a Sonoff 4CH Pro or Sonoff RF device without having it to learn remote control commands.

+See [Supported Commands](https://github.com/arendst/Sonoff-Tasmota/wiki/Commands#sonoff-rf-bridge-433) for available specific Sonoff RF Bridge 433 commands.